MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 10. Update the agent's health service cache size temporarily to prevent loss of data while Management and Gateway servers are upgraded.

-11. Disable the Operations Manager website in IIS.
+11. Stop the application pool of Operations Manager and *MonitoringViews* in IIS server.

 ## Review the Operations Manager event logs